 Toxic parents tend to undermine their children, as Bustle pointed out, which can come in the form of insults, passive aggressive remarks, or neglect.
-As Dr. Caroline Fenkel, a LCSW with Newport Academy explains to Romper via email, "Toxic parents tend to be overly critical of their children...
+As licensed clinical social worker Caroline Fenkel, DSW, with Newport Academy explains to Romper via email, "Toxic parents tend to be overly critical of their children ...
 They may tell their child that their criticism is 'for their own good,' but this constant negative feedback is more likely to activate a child’s own harsh inner critic, which can weigh them down for the rest of their life."

 2. Being Taken Care Of